-

-If you already know some Dutch, you may ask a critical colleague, friend or other native Dutch speaker to assess your pronunciation, sentence melody, syntax and knowledge of grammar using this scale.
-You may also fix an online meeting or a call with Richard in Dutch, you'll get an objective evaluation, feedback and suggestions about how to progress. richard@learning-dutch.com
+If you already know some Dutch, you may ask a critical colleague, friend or other native Dutch speaker to assess your pronunciation, sentence structures and knowledge of grammar using the scale below.

 European proficiency scale